vishwashb/academic-kickstart/content/authors/admin/_index.md

 ---

-Vishwash Batra carried out his PhD studies in the Computer Science Department at [University of Warwick](https://www.warwick.ac.uk) where his research topic involved developing neural models for stepwise text illustration.
-He received his Bachelors (2015) in Computer Science and Engineering from [Indian Institute of Technology Ropar](http://www.iitrpr.ac.in), India.
+I received my PhD degree from Computer Science Department at [University of Warwick](https://www.warwick.ac.uk).
+My research topic centered around developing neural models for the task of stepwise text illustration.
+Prior to this, I received my Bachelors degree (2015) in Computer Science and Engineering from [Indian Institute of Technology Ropar](http://www.iitrpr.ac.in), India.

-He received his PhD degree in 2020 and since has been a part of NLP research group.
-His research interests include semantics, structured representation of images and texts.
-He is continuously working towards developing Machine Learning and Deep Learning based solutions for many tasks in Natural Language Processing and Computer Vision.
-Besides his primary research-area of natural language processing, he is also working on data mining and knowledge graphs.
-He also has some relevant industrial experience of working as a Software Development Engineer in the e-commerce sector.
+I have been part of the NLP research group.
+My primary research interests include semantics, joint representation of images and texts.
+I am continuously working towards developing Machine Learning and Deep Learning based solutions for many tasks in Natural Language Processing and Computer Vision.
+Besides my primary research-area of natural language processing, I also work on data mining and knowledge graphs.
+I actively do industrial collaborations and worked previously in the ecommerce sector as a Software Development Engineer.